SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I love you too, you're also an amazing friend."

-Pinkie smiles at Fluttershy.
+Fluttershy continues picking flowers.

-"Was there something you wanted to talk about?"
+"Was there something you wanted to talk about?–"

 When Fluttershy looked up, Pinkie had vanished.